agl-alexglopez/ccc/README.md

 ## Related

-If these containers do not fit your needs, here are some excellent data structure libraries I have found for C. They are clever, fast, and elegant, taking care of all memory management for you.
+If these containers do not fit your needs, here are some excellent data structure libraries I have found for C. They are clever, fast, and elegant.
+They lean into creating a C++ template-like system for C that offers C's version of type safety.
+These are good if you are transitioning from higher level languages like C++ and Rust and want a similar data structure experience.

 - [STC - Smart Template Containers](https://github.com/stclib/STC)
 - [C Template Library (CTL)](https://github.com/glouw/ctl)